Development and application of a hybrid MHD-kinetic model in JOREK: Energetic Particle model in JOREK

 with

 This tensor is calculated using equation \eqref{eq:fullf} as

 where $\vb{b}_i$ is the magnetic field at the location of marker particle $i$.
-The pressure tensor is then projected onto the fluid finite elements using smoothing terms to mitigate noise that are always chosen small enough not to affect physical resulsts.
-For details of this projection procedure, see Refs. \onlinecite{van2019nonlinear,hoelzl2021jorek}.
-This projection is then entered as an explicit momentum source term into the bulk fluid matrix construction.
+The pressure tensor is then projected onto the fluid finite elements using smoothing terms to mitigate noise that are always chosen small enough not to affect physical results.
+For details of this projection procedure, see Refs. \onlinecite{van2019nonlinear,hoelzl2021jorek}, while the effect of the smoothing terms and their impact on the physical results is investigated in Ref. \onlinecite{dvornova2021hybrid}.
+This projection is averaged over several orbits (commonly the MHD timestep) to remove high-frequency noise and then entered as an explicit momentum source term into the bulk fluid timestepping.
 The bulk MHD fluid timestepping remains implicit, it is only the contribution of the EPs that is considered explicitly.
+This is a common strategy across different hybrid codes\cite{liu2022hybrid, fogaccia2016linear, briguglio1995hybrid}.
 This coupling has been implemented in both the full\cite{pamela2020extended} and reduced MHD models in JOREK.